paula078/Languages-and-libraries-of-data-analysis-Python/README.md

 - ### **Task 4**:

-  The objective of this task was to design and implement a library management system.
+  Design and implement a library management system.
 The system should be operated through the console, utilizing menus wherever possible.

   The system should allow users to log in as either a reader or a librarian.